mjc/par2rs/docs/SIMD_OPTIMIZATION.md

 ## Overview

-This document describes the SIMD optimizations implemented in par2rs for Reed-Solomon error correction, achieving **1.66x speedup** over par2cmdline (0.607s vs 1.008s average for 100MB file repair, averaged over 10 runs).
+This document describes the SIMD optimizations implemented in par2rs for Reed-Solomon error correction.
+Performance advantage scales with file size, from **1.24x speedup** for 100MB files to **1.52x speedup** for 1GB files over par2cmdline.

 ## Test System